 Bridge the Gap to Affordable Healthcare for Seniors in Massachusetts

 The Problem: Thousands of seniors struggle to afford their healthcare.
-Many cut back on other necessities in order to pay for prescriptions, premiums, co-payments.
+Many cut back on other necessities in order to pay for prescriptions, premiums, and, co-payments.
 Medicare provides a foundation for health security to people 65 and over, but for far too many, the out-of-pocket costs and coverage gaps are severely burdensome.

 Massachusetts has been recognized as a national leader in healthcare reform, but these advancements have left seniors behind.
 Seniors spend on average three times as much of their income for healthcare than their younger counterparts, and out-of-pocket spending continues to increase with age.
 Individuals 85 and over spend more out of pocket than any other age group, and women spend more than men despite having lower average incomes.

 Congress has created opportunities for states to streamline enrollment and expand eligibility to assistance programs.
 Unfortunately, the current eligibility standards in Massachusetts prohibit those who need the most assistance from accessing the programs.
 Eleven other states, including Mississippi, Alabama, Arizona, New York, and Connecticut, have expanded access to federal programs that help seniors with Medicare costs - Massachusetts has not!

 The Solution: The time is now to bridge the gap to affordable healthcare for seniors, particularly those living below $35,000/yr (300% of the Federal Poverty Line), just as Massachusetts has done for residents under the age of 65.
 What we can do to reduce the age-based inequity:

 Eliminate the asset test for the Medicare Savings Programs, and raise the income eligibility to 300% FPL ($35,010).

 Increase MassHealth’s asset and income eligibility limits for MA residents age 65 and over.